DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-reconfirming-a-deferred-offer-iteration.md

 ## 3. The location for a course is no longer available in the next cycle

-When the user clicks the reconfirm button they’re told they need to choose another location or another course.
+When the user clicks the ‘Review offer’ button they’re told they need to choose another location or another course.

 {{ appFigure({
   image: {